September 3, 2014

 The Cards scored another run in the third and Lynn kept the ball inside the ballpark throughout the afternoon to pick up his 12th win of the season.
 It was a hit parade today; 17 Redbird hits, most in a game for the Cardinals this year.
 Big win and a happy flight out of Baltimore.
 That’s a winner, 8-3!

 After the game, we walked along the outfield concourse on Eutah Street to admire home run balls that have landed there throughout the years.
 An usher pointed out the only Cardinal to be recognized there, Lance Berkman’s 418 foot blast from the Cards’ 2011 Championship season.

 The big win today gave the Cardinals a 8-12 interleague record in 2014, but the good news is that we evened our Go Go Cards Roadtrip record at 2-2 this season.

-After a pub dinner on Pratt Street was off to Nashville and the RoadTrip back to St. Louis.
+After a pub dinner on Pratt Street we were off to Nashville and the long road trip back to St. Louis.